TwcL774/STUDY-GUIDE/SQL.md

 ## DQL

-* Data Query Language (DQL) is a subset of SQL that is used to retrieve and retrieve data from a database.
+* Data Query Language (DQL) is a subset of SQL that is used to retrieve data from a database.
 It includes a set of commands and statements that can be used to perform various operations on the data stored in a database, such as selecting, filtering, and sorting data.

 * Here are some examples of common DQL statements: